MbinOrg/mbin/docs/04-contributing/getting_started.md

 6. Start Mbin: `symfony server:start`
 7. Go to: [http://127.0.0.1:8000](http://127.0.0.1:8000/)

+You might want to also follow the [Mbin first setup](../02-admin/04-running-mbin/first_setup.md).
+This explains how to create a user.

 This will give you a minimal working frontend with PostgreSQL setup.
-Keep in mind: this will _not_ start federating, for that you also need to setup RabbitMQ and host your server behind a reverse proxy to test the full Mbin setup.
+Keep in mind: this will _not_ start federating.

+_Optionally:_ If you want to start federating, you will also need to messenger jobs + RabbitMQ and host your server behind a reverse proxy with valid SSL certificate.
-_Optionally:_ Doctrine messenger configuration will be sufficient for local development, but RabbitMQ might be required for an acceptance environment.

 More info: [Contributing guide](https://github.com/MbinOrg/mbin/blob/main/CONTRIBUTING.md), [Admin guide](../02-admin/README.md) and [Symfony Local Web Server](https://symfony.com/doc/current/setup/symfony_server.html)